 Product management is a challenging, rewarding, and ever-changing role to be in.

 It can also be a lot of fun.

 On any given day, a Product Manager may be tasked with market research, product strategy, communicating ideas, coordinating product development, gathering feedback from users, analyzing data, defining and prioritizing product iterations, and creating product roadmaps.

-… if you’re tired just by reading that list, maybe it’s better to jump ship right now.
+… if you’re tired just by reading that list, maybe jumping ship is better now.

 Because, the long and short of it is if you want to become a product manager, you need to be prepared to learn and excel at a great number of things.